2. Material Accounting Policies

 2.11 Recognition of Revenue

-The Company identifies the contract with customer once the parties have approved the contract in writing and committed to perform the respective performance obligations.
-Any addition or alteration of contract shall be binding only if agreed to in writing.
-The Company identifies distinct performance obligations in the contract and recognizes revenue as and when the performance obligation is satisfied by transferring a promised good or service to a customer.
+obligation is satisfied by transferring a promised good or service to a customer.
 The process of identifying distinct performance obligations requires exercising judgment to determine the deliverables and ability of the customer to benefit independently from such deliverables.
 The Company determines the transaction price which is the consideration that the Company expects to be entitled in exchange for good or service.
-The transaction price is then allocated to each performance obligation and revenue is recognized.
+The transaction price is then allocated to each performance obligation and revenue is recognised.

 The Company's obligation to replace faulty products under standard warranty terms is recognised as a provision (Refer Note.
 18)

-Rendering of Service: The Company renders services that include installation, maintenance, and other ancillary services.
+Rendering of Services: The Company renders services that include installation, maintenance, and other ancillary services.
 Revenue from services is recognised over a period of time as and when the services are rendered in accordance with the specific terms of contract with customer.

 Royalty: Royalty revenue is recognized on an accrual basis in accordance with the substance of the relevant agreement provided that it is probable that the economic benefits will flow to the company and the amount of revenue can be measured reliably.
 Royalty arrangements that are based on production, sales and other measures are recognized by reference to the underlying arrangement.

-Dividend: Dividend income from investments is recognized when the shareholder's right to receive payment has been established provided if it is probable that the economic benefits will flow to the company and the amount of income can be measured reliably.
+Dividend: Dividend income from investments is recognized when the shareholder's right to receive payment has been established provided if it is probable

-Interest income: Interest income is accrued on a timely basis, reference to principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
+Interest Income: Interest income is accrued on a timely basis, reference to principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.

-Rental Income: Rental Income is recognized on accrual basis in accordance with terms and conditions of respective rental agreements.
+Rental Income: Rental income is recognized on accrual basis in accordance with terms and conditions of respective rental agreements.

 Income from Wind Energy: Revenue from power supply is recognized in terms of power purchase agreement entered with state distribution companies and is measured at the value of consideration received or receivable, net of discounts if any.